open-contracting/eforms/docs/mapping.md

       </tr>
       <tr id="BT-156-NoticeResult">
         <td class="field break-all">
-            <p><b>BT-156-NoticeResult</b>  <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/competition-results.html#_notice_aggregated_amounts"></a><br>Group Framework Maximum Value</p><p><i>BT-156:</i> It is the re-calculated maximum value likely to be spent for a group of lots within the procedure.
+            <p><b>BT-156-NoticeResult</b> <b>*</b> <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/competition-results.html#_notice_aggregated_amounts"></a><br>Group Framework Maximum Value</p><p><i>BT-156:</i> It is the re-calculated maximum value likely to be spent for a group of lots within the procedure.
 This information can be provided when the maximum value of a group of lots is lower than the sum of values of individual lots (e.g. when the same budget is shared for several lots).
 The value covers all contracts to be awarded within a framework agreement over its whole duration, including options and renewals.
 The value is re-calculated on the basis of the winner’s tender or winners’ tenders.</p>
             <code class="docutils literal notranslate"><span class="pre">/*/ext:UBLExtensions/ext:UBLExtension/ext:ExtensionContent/efext:EformsExtension/efac:NoticeResult/efac:GroupFramework/efbc:GroupFrameworkMaximumValueAmount</span></code>
         </td>
         <td class="mapping">

 Discard.
+If you use groups of lots, please express your interest in this field by commenting on [this issue](https://github.com/open-contracting/european-union-support/issues/197) or by contacting the [Data Support Team](data@open-contracting.org).

 ```xml
 <efac:NoticeResult>